shaylonmizukami/shaylonmizukami.github.io/essays/reflect-on-SE.md

 Design patterns are proven, reusable solutions to common design challenges in software.
 They capture best practices at the level of object collaborations and code structure.
 In our web application work we encountered patterns such as:

-  - Model–View–Controller (MVC), which cleanly separates data (Model), user interface (View), and control flow (Controller).
+  - **Model–View–Controller (MVC)**, which cleanly separates data (Model), user interface (View), and control flow (Controller).
-  - Factory and Singleton, which manage object creation and enforce controlled access to shared resources.
+  - **Factory** and **Singleton**, which manage object creation and enforce controlled access to shared resources.

 Design patterns shine beyond web frameworks.
 For instance:
-  - In desktop GUI applications, MVC (or its variants like MVP/MVVM) ensures that UI code remains decoupled from business logic, making it easier to test and maintain.
+  - In **desktop GUI applications**, MVC (or its variants like MVP/MVVM) ensures that UI code remains decoupled from business logic, making it easier to test and maintain.
-  - In distributed systems, the Observer pattern underlies publish–subscribe messaging, where services subscribe to events emitted by other components.
+  - In **distributed systems**, the Observer pattern underlies publish–subscribe messaging, where services subscribe to events emitted by other components.
-  - In game development, the State pattern helps manage an entity’s different behaviors (idle, walking, attacking) without massive conditional logic.
+  - In **game development**, the State pattern helps manage an entity’s different behaviors (idle, walking, attacking) without massive conditional logic.

 By internalizing these patterns, I’m now equipped to recognize common structural problems and apply well-tested solutions rather than inventing ad-hoc approaches.
 This not only accelerates development but also makes codebases easier for new team members to understand.